Yandy Díaz Player Props: Rays vs. White Sox

 Yandy Díaz At The Plate

-- Diaz has two doubles, six home runs and 11 walks while hitting .284.

-- Among the qualifying hitters in baseball, he ranks 53rd in batting average, 27th in on-base percentage, and 13th in slugging.
+- Among the qualifying hitters, he ranks 23rd in batting average, while his on-base percentage ranks 17th and he is 12th in slugging.

+- Diaz will look to extend his four-game hitting streak.
+He's batting .450 with two homers during his last outings.

+- Diaz has picked up a hit in 11 of 19 games this year, with multiple hits eight times.

-- Looking at the 18 games he has played this season, he's homered in six of them (33.3%), and in 7.4% of his trips to the dish.
+- In 31.6% of his games this season, he has hit a long ball, and 7.1% of his trips to the plate.

-- In eight games this year (44.4%), Diaz has picked up an RBI, and in three of those games (16.7%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- In 42.1% of his games this year, Diaz has had at least one RBI.
+He's picked up more than one in 15.8% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.